 Google Maps requires the usage of an API key in order to work properly, as stated by the company’s new regulations in June 2016.
 They are a requirement for displaying the application on your website, and if you have a business or are planning to set up one, this is something you should pay attention to.
-To Create a Location in Google Maps Plugin you need to create a Google Maps API key first, which you can easily do after reading this tutorial.
+To Create a Location in maps plugin you need to create a Google Maps API Key first, which you can easily do after reading this tutorial.

 Step 1: Create New Project